axelpalwo/holbertonschool-shell/basics/README.md

 11-lists lists all files in the current directory and in /boot 12-file_type prints the type of files
-13-Symbolic_link creates a link that leads to the current directory indicated
+13-Symbolic_link creates a link that leads to the current directory indicated 14-copy_html copies all HTML files from the current working directory and moves them to the parent